Is this the man to change Ethiopia?

 After that he became the minister for science and technology.

-What do his critics think?
+What does the opposition think?

-Mr Abiy is seen by many as outspoken and competent, with a participatory leadership style, leaving opposition figures cautiously optimistic about the future - as long as he tackles the issues behind the unrest and unhappiness in Ethiopia.
+When Mr Abiy came into power in February, he was seen by many as outspoken and competent, with a participatory leadership style.
+It left opposition figures cautiously optimistic about the future - as long as he tackles the issues behind the unrest and unhappiness in Ethiopia.

-Jawar Mohammed, the US-based director of the Oromia Media Network, who has been accused of stoking the protests, wrote on Facebook: "This appointment carries a unique opportunity, in the real sense of the term, if he is determined enough to capture it, that can translate into the great and historical responsibility of leading Ethiopia and its peoples into the peaceful transition to democracy."
+Jawar Mohammed, the US-based director of the Oromia Media Network, who has been accused of stoking anti-government protests, wrote on Facebook: "This appointment carries a unique opportunity, in the real sense of the term, if he is determined enough to capture it, that can translate into the great and historical responsibility of leading Ethiopia and its peoples into the peaceful transition to democracy."

 Yeshiwas Assefa, who leads the Blue Party, told the BBC: "The main point is he has to be someone who understands the demands of the public and the public's desire for change...
 He has to reform institutions in dire need of reform.